Combat operations in 1964 during the Indonesia–Malaysia confrontation: Landing At Kesang River

-As allied land forces pursued Indonesian forces through the jungle, so air mobility became a very important enabler in Eastern Malaysia.
-Jungle airstrips became vital ground, and No 15 Squadron, RAF Regiment, nominally based at Seletar on Singapore, maintained a continual presence on airstrips along the Indonesian border.
-The threat was sufficiently severe as to require the Squadron frequently to engage infiltrators with medium mortar fire.
-Personnel from the Squadron also manned machineguns on the RAF’s support helicopters, and assisted with a range of other tasks enabling the air and ground crews to focus on maintaining maximum serviceability in a challenging tropical environment.

-The year ended with the UK Government approving deployment of UK-based units from Army Strategic Command and a major reorganisation of Indonesian forces in Kalimantan.
-However, Sukarno was coming under increasing influence of the Indonesian Communist party (PKI), causing unhappiness in the Indonesian Armed Forces.

 By the concluding months of 1964 the conflict once again appeared to have reached stalemate, with Commonwealth forces having placed in check for the moment Indonesia's campaign of infiltrations into Borneo, and more recently, the Malaysian Peninsula.
 However, the fragile equilibrium looked likely to change once again in December 1964 when Commonwealth intelligence began reporting a build-up of Indonesian infiltration forces in Kalimantan.